-Part I - Identification of Petroleum Hydrocarbon Hazards in Site Media or Site-influenced Media
+Part I - Identification of Petroleum Hydrocarbon and/or Chlorinated Volatile Organic Compound Hazards in Site Media or Site-influenced Media

-1. Soil Do existing site characterization data, based on the best management practices outlined in Appendix 1 of the User Guidance, indicate the presence of petroleum hydrocarbon concentrations in site surface soil above available ecological screening levels derived for the protection of soil invertebrates and/or vegetation, as well as for the protection of avian and mammalian wildlife and livestock (if land use is agricultural)?
+1. Soil Do existing site characterization data, based on the best management practices outlined in Appendix 1 of the User Guidance, indicate the presence of petroleum hydrocarbon concentrations and/or CVOCs in site surface soil above available ecological screening levels derived for the protection of soil invertebrates and /or vegetation (direct contact), as well as for the protection of avian and mammalian wildlife and livestock (soil/food ingestion)?
 Consult Tables 1a and 1b.

-Vegetation and soil invertebrates are the focus for this question because there are currently no regulatory soil quality screening levels available for petroleum hydrocarbons that are protective of soil ingestion and dermal contact pathways for mammalian, avian or herptile receptors, for residential, commercial, and industrial land uses (Table 1a).
+For TPH, both "direct contact" and "soil ingestion" pathways were considered and the more conservative of the two was selected as the most appropriate screening value, to be protective of both pathways.
+All the screening levels in Table 1a are based on CCME's direct contact (protecting plants and soil invertebrates) with the exception of benzene for agricultural land uses, which is based on Alberta Environment for soil ingestion pathway.
+There are currently no regulatory soil quality screening levels available for petroleum hydrocarbons are protective of soil ingestion and dermal contact pathways for mammalian, avian or herptile receptors, for residential, commercial, and industrial land uses.
 Alberta Environment (2010) has developed livestock and wildlife soil and food ingestion soil quality guidelines for BTEX and the CCME petroleum hydrocarbon fractions (F1, F2, F3, F4) for agricultural and natural areas land use categories.
 While Atlantic PIRI does not currently recognize a natural areas land use, the Alberta Environment screening levels have been adopted for the agricultural land use category (Table 1b).